K4TEL/geo-twitter/README.md

 The project structure reduced to classes and function required to run a single-text prediction using HF repo model and process the outputs.

-`text_result.py` - loading model from the HF repo and post-processing outputs of a single text prediction
+- `text_result.py` - loading model from the HF repo and post-processing outputs of a single text prediction
+- `prediction.ipynb` - Jupyter Notebook to load and perform prediction

 ## Usage/Examples